ChainAgnostic/CAIPs/CAIPs/caip-211.md

 ## Simple Summary

-CAIP-207 extends CAIP-25 to allow callers and respondents to negotiate RPC authorities and RPC semantics before authorizing RPC terms.
+CAIP-211 extends CAIP-25 to allow callers and respondents to anchor feature discovery in specific RPC semantics and to request the respondent route requests to specific RPC endpoints.

 ## Abstract

-CAIP-207 defines additional properties that CAIP-25 can be used iteratively/progressively to layer custom or local RPC semantics and/or routing onto a session.
-Since CAIP-25 respondents ignore unknown properties, respondents that conform to CAIP-25 but not to CAIP-207 should be carefully considered and accomodated by implementers.
+CAIP-211 defines additional properties that enable progressive usage of CAIP-25 to layer custom or local RPC semantics and/or routing onto a session.
+Since CAIP-25 respondents ignore unknown properties, respondents that conform to CAIP-25 but not to CAIP-211 should be carefully considered and accomodated by implementers.

 ## Motivation

-While some core methods and notifications are foundational to a namespace and universally defined out-of-band (meaning all callers and respondents agree to them already), others are specific to chains or even to subsets of wallets and dapps on a given chain, which requires semantic negotiation and/or network routing negotiation before authorization can occur.
+While some core methods and notifications are foundational to entire namespaces and thus almost universally defined out-of-band (meaning all callers and respondents agree to them already), others are specific to chains or even to subsets of wallets and dapps on a given chain.
+This requires scope objects in CAIP-25 requests to negotation semantic anchors and/or network routing **before** authorization can occur in the confidence that both parties agree to the syntax and semantics of a given chain or notification.

 ## Specification